sjannsen/TS-Player/README.md

 `npm run test:integration`

 ### 📓 Note:
-The integration test is currently very unstable and often fails.
+Currently the integration test is very unstable and fails often.
 The issue could not be resolved within the given timeframe.
 To run the integration test, the databases need to be up and running.
 Brief overview of the integration test:

 It creates the following situation: